 BIOGRAPHY

-Nothing was heard from the band for nearly three decades, despite the release of two compilation albums: The Best of Vardis (1997) and the double CD The World's Gone Mad: The Best of Vardis (2002).
-In 2014, Zodiac began remastering Vigilante, and to coincide with the re-release on Hoplite Records, Vardis reunited with the Zodiac/Horbury/Person lineup.
-In March 2014 they headlined Brofest II, going on to perform at festivals in England and Germany before an emotional homecoming show at Unity Hall, Wakefield, where it all began.
+Nothing was heard from Vardis for 28 years, despite Zodiac's songs featuring on many rock and metal compilations, most notably Lars Ulrich’s NWOBHM: ’79 Revisited (Vertigo, 1990), and the release of two anthologies: The Best of Vardis (British Steel, 1997) and double album The World's Gone Mad: The Best of Vardis (Sanctuary, 2002).
+Zodiac refused all offers to reform the band until he began remastering Vigilante in 2013, having long been dissatisfied with the 1986 version.
+To coincide with the release of the reworked and expanded Vigilante (Nemo Me Impune Lacessit) (Hoplite Records, 2014), Vardis reunited with the Zodiac/Horbury/Person lineup to perform at festivals in England and Germany before an emotional homecoming show at Unity Hall, Wakefield, where it all began.

 Record Collector Live review Vardis 100 Club London 13/3/20